-Tesla’s US EV market share has fallen from 75% in Q1 2022 to just 43.4% in Q1 2025, while General Motors doubled its EV sales in Q1 2025 and Ford posted its best-ever quarter for EV sales.
-Tesla’s global vehicle sales declined 13.5% in Q2 2025.
+Tesla’s dominance in the US EV market is cracking.
+Their share has plummeted from 75% in early 2022 to43.4% in Q1 2025, while GM doubled their EV sales and Ford just posted their best quarter ever.
+Meanwhile, Tesla’s global sales declined 13.5% in Q2 2025.

 Access the same intelligence platform that revealed these insights and apply it to any audience in minutes with Elaris